-Now, call me old fashioned... but I prefer post it notes and a handwritten grocery list.
+Now, call me old-fashioned… but I prefer post-it notes and a handwritten grocery list.
+That’s just me.

-So, because I am not adverse to change, I’ve done the legwork and found some awesome meal planning apps.
+So, because I am not averse to change, I’ve done the legwork and found some awesome meal planning app options.

 Wait for it…

-Such upgrades typically mean getting rid of the advertisements and enjoying premium services, such as family calendar sharing.
+Such upgrades typically mean eliminating advertisements and enjoying premium services, such as family calendar sharing.

 It’s up to you.

 That being said, here are my votes for the top meal planning apps: